Hon History, Family Crest & Coats of Arms

 The surname Hon was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where the name has long been associated with the barony of Halywode.

 Early History of the Hon family

-Another 330 words (24 lines of text) covering the years 1289, 1327, 1630, and 1655 are included under the topic Early Hon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hon research.
+Another 92 words (7 lines of text) covering the years 1289, 1327, 1630, and 1655 are included under the topic Early Hon History in all our PDF Extended History products and printed products wherever possible.

 Hon Spelling Variations